AlexVRussell/Projects/README.md

 Snake grows longer by 1 segment each time it eats food.
 Food appears randomly on the game board after the snake eats the previous food.
 The game ends when the snake hits the edge of the board.
-The score is displayed on the console once the game has ended, indicating the number of foods eaten.
+The score is displayed on the console in real time and once the game has ended, indicating the number of foods eaten.
+*New* Very simple level system added, at level 5 (once your score is equal and greater then 5) speed is increased.
+This is the same with level 20 and a message is printed to the console indicating the level change.

 *Dependencies*